-The Company was not in compliance with the minimum last twelve-month EBITDA covenant and the minimum last twelve-month revenue covenant under the Fortress Credit Agreement and the agreement governing the Company's senior secured convertible notes as of the December 31, 2022 and the March 31, 2023 quarterly measurement dates, and the Company was not in compliance with the minimum liquidity covenant under the Fortress Credit Agreement and the Fortress Convertible Note Agreement at all times from November 29, 2022, until the date of the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement Amendment, each of which is an event of default under those agreements.
-The Company did not make the payments due under the Fortress Credit Agreement and the Fortress Credit Agreement and the Fortress Convertible Note Agreement.
-Each of these defaults was waived pursuant to the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement Amendment.
+The Company was not in compliance with the minimum last twelve-month EBITDA covenant and the minimum last twelve-month revenue covenant under the Fortress Credit Agreement and the agreement governing the Company's senior secured convertible notes as of the December 31, 2022 and the March 31, 2023 quarterly measurement dates, and the Company was not in compliance with the minimum liquidity covenant under the Fortress Credit Agreement and the Fortress Convertible Note Agreement at all times from November 29, 2022, until the date of the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement Amendment, each of which was an event of default under those agreements.
+The Company did not timely make the payments due under the Fortress Convertible Note Agreement and the Fortress Credit Agreement and the Fortress Credit Agreement and the Fortress Credit Agreement and the May 2023 Fortress Convertible Note Agreement.
+Each of these defaults were waived pursuant to the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement Amendment and the minimum last three-month revenue covenants and the minimum Adjusted EBITDA covenants under the Fortress Credit Agreement and the Fortress Credit Agreement as of the September 30, 2023 measurement date, each of which is an event of default under those agreements.
+Subsequent to September 30, 2023, the Company was not in compliance with the minimum liquidity covenant under the Fortress Credit Agreement and the Fortress Credit Agreement at all times since October 26, 2023, which is an event of default under those agreements.
+Additionally, the Company did not make the principal and interest payments due under the Fortress Credit Agreement on October 31, 2023, which was an event of default under the Fortress Credit Agreement and the Fortress Credit Agreement on October 31, 2023, which was an event of default under the Fortress Credit Agreement and the Fortress Convertible Note Agreement.